martynbiz/budget/README.md

 # Budget

 TODO
+* bug: group field in cat create showing as Array
 * debug tool
 * add with('transactions') to cats index - see debug tool
 * create redirect (method that can redirectTo anywhere, keep returnTo though)